ScripturalStudies

 Does it shift the focus away from Christ?

 It was later that many symbols and objects began to be Christianized and venerated.
-Slowly and deceptively, these objects became part of church worship.
+Gradually, they became part of church worship.
+But it was not so among first-century believers!

 During their apostasy, Israel worshipped and idolized scores of pagan objects and symbols.
 They did so in total disregard for God’s commandments in the Law.
-The list is definitely long!

 Once, God instructed Moses to make a “Bronze serpent on a pole” ( Num 21:8 ), so that anyone bitten could look at it and live.
 Apparently, that object was preserved, and later idolized and worshipped during Israel’s apostasy, as recorded in 2 Kings 18:4,